• Skip to main content

 Repairs and Renovations Are Your Responsibility

 Owning a home is much different from an apartment.
-You no longer can submit a maintenance request for your landlord to handle any repairs or damages.
+Apartments are included under strata titles and will have a Adelaide Strata Management company that manage repairs for shared areas like the roof or entrances, and sign off on any renovations you want to make.
+On the other hand, repairs and renovations for house owners all full under the owner.
 If something goes wrong, such as a roof that needs repair, you’ll be in charge of hiring a professional roofing company to get the job done.

 Don’t Forget About Property Taxes